 Mechanism of Breath Sounds Production

-Breath sounds are produced in the major airways – trachea and major bronchi.
+Breath sounds are generated in the major airways, specifically the trachea and the major bronchi.

-- The breath sound normally produced at the trachea is bronchial.
+- The bronchial breath sound is naturally produced at the trachea.

-- The breath sound normally heard on the chest wall, over the respiratory areas, is vesicular.
+- The vesicular breath sound is what is normally heard over the chest wall, in the respiratory areas.

 Normal Breath Sounds